Get a Print Quote in Seconds - Not Weeks

 A High-level Overview of How the Pricing Engine Works

-Once a buyer select a print product, the pricing engine automatically defines the basics of the job:
+Once a buyer selects a print product, the pricing engine automatically defines the basics of the job:

 • Determines the paper to use

-• Selects the right presses for the paper
+• Selects the suitable presses for the paper

 • Indicates any services required for paper cutting or finishing

-Then the pricing engine determines the best supplier to produce the job.
-The best supplier has the paper specified in stock and a press that can work with that paper.
+The pricing engine then determines the best supplier to produce the job.
+The best supplier has the paper specified in stock and a press that can work with it.
 The best supplier also charges the lowest price.

 Then, the pricing engine calculates the following costs to create a buyer price: